PEI Broadband Fund for Residents TERMS AND CONDITIONS

 - Any portion of the cost of an asset that, in the opinion of Innovation PEI, exceeds the fair market value of the asset;

-- Work related to providing internet service at a non-primary residence or non-residential location;
+- Work related to providing internet service at a non-residential location;

-- A previous serviced civic address receiving 50 / 10 Mbps service;
+- A serviced civic address receiving 50 / 10 Mbps service;

-- An existing ISP advertises 50 /10 Mbps service;
+- A civic address for which an ISP advertises existing 50 /10 Mbps service;

 - Installation costs greater than $350 (including taxes);

 - Costs not identified in the application; and

 - Other items deemed not reasonably related to improving internet speed to the civic address.

 - Payment will be based on actual Eligible Project Costs as evidenced at the time of Request for Payment, but in no event will payment exceed the approved Grant.

 - To submit the Request for Payment, the Applicant must: